 Her work around the world has always encountered highly contested narratives and approaches relating to ‘creativity’, ‘empowerment’ and ‘participation’.
 She now wants to focus specifically on 'fun' - an elusive social construct - to assess its meaning in different cultural contexts, and to examine if/how ‘fun’ contributes to learning processes directed towards self and community social change.

 Sarah is working closely with Coaches Across Continents (CAC), an NGO whose aim is to facilitate self directed learning through ‘fun’ in non-competitive soccer-related games.
 This is an assumption embedded in a lot of out of school 'life skills' programmes, that fun (or its big brother 'play') are vital, but why and how has not been fully examined or explained.
 Sarah believes that ‘fun’ remains undervalued and under-utilised in educational practices.
-She wants to explore if there is evidence as to why fun matters, and whether it should be acknowledged and made an integral part of children’s (and their 'coaches') learning processes.
+She wants to explore if there is evidence as to why fun matters, and whether it should be acknowledged and made an integral part of multi-generational learning processes.

 Her challenge will be to embody 'fun' in the research process itself.
 Wish her luck!